 Contents

-- What factors influence the cost of egg freezing?
+- What factors affect the cost of egg freezing in the UK?

-- What is the timeline for egg freezing in the UK?
+- What is the timeline for egg freezing?

 - Do you do IVF after freezing eggs?